Supersheep50/The-Hey-Look-Listen-Website/README.md

 - I used [CloudConvert] to convert images to WEBP format.
 - I used [Favicon Generator](https://favicon.io/) to create my favicon.
 - The 'no results' icon and 'search icon' are from [Flaticon](https://www.flaticon.com/).

-### Thank you

-Huge thank you to my mentor AJ who was super supportive throughout.
-Big shout out to my partner Steph who helped me since day 1 of the course, couldn't have done it without her.

 # The Hey!
 Look!
 Listen!
 Website - Backend Readme